 The measurement is based on a scoring scale of 1 to 4, where a high score indicates a positive achievement in developing that aspect of the business model.
-The 4 indicators allow assessing both "Product Development" and "Customer Development", i.e., the processes defined in the popular "lean startup" methodology9 to iteratively improve the product and business model by gathering knowledge of the customers and of the target market, before putting in place a conventional marketing and sales strategy.
+The 4 indicators allow assessing both "Product Development" and "Customer Development", i.e., the processes defined in the popular "lean startup" methodology to iteratively improve the product and business model by gathering knowledge of the customers and of the target market, before putting in place a conventional marketing and sales strategy.
 Table 5 below, in the "Definition" column, lists the criteria used for attributing scores to the assessed companies, e.g., a score of 1 in "Value proposition" has been assigned if the company has not yet validated its value proposition by accessing the market, either through survey's, focus groups or through direct involvement of the final customer.

-Value proposition 1 value proposition not validated

-2 value proposition with expert,

-survey, focus group etc.

-3 early adopters using product

-4 recurring sales on the market

-Revenue flow 1 hypothetical business model

-(the company is not yet

-generating revenue)

-2 some revenues but not from

-product sales
+Value proposition 1 value proposition not validated 2 value proposition with expert, survey, focus group etc. 3 early adopters using product 4 recurring sales on the market Revenue flow1hypothetical business model (the company is not yet) hypothetical business model (the company is not yet generating revenue) 2 some revenues but not from product sales 3 some revenues but still insufficient to grow the product and the company 4 revenue flows sufficient to grow Customer 1 Customer acquisition process under definition acquisition 2 Defined customer acquisition process

-Table 5 Achievement Indicator's description
+Table 5 Achievement Indicator's description maicator 5 acscription

-9 Steve Blank, "The four steps to Epiphany", 2013.
+&lt;sup>9 Steve Blank, "The four steps to Epiphany", 2013.

-3 some revenues but still

-insufficient to grow the product

-and the company

-4 revenue flows sufficient to

-grow

-1 Customer acquisition process

-under definition

-2 Defined customer acquisition

-process

-3 Customer acquisition process

-under validation

-4 Customer acquisition channels

-and process validated

-1 Insufficient funding at the

-moment to go forward

-2 Funding situation unknown

-3 Funding secured until

-breakeven

-4 Breakeven point reached

-4 1 2 3 4 1 1 2 3 3
+3 Customer acquisition process under validation 4 Customer acquisition channels and process validated Financial 1 Insufficient funding at the moment to go forward Insufficient funding at the moment to go forward 2 Funding situation unknown Funding situation unknown 3 Funding secured until breakeven 4 Breakeven point reached